WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 ## Pagination Support

-The `search` API supports pagination for both the operations - performing aggregations and fetching raw data.
+The `search` API supports pagination for both operations: performing aggregations and fetching raw data.
 The page size/ number of records returned by the query is fixed.
 Clients can fetch the next set of records using the `hasNextPage` and the `endCursor` fields in the response.

 ```graphql
 {